 Ms. Chinaris asked now much of the hardwood area is going to be cleared.
-Mr. Dottore replied he has hired Susan Hall to do an evaluation and she's working to help preserve as much as possible.
+Mr. Dottore replied he has hired Susan Hall to do an evaluation and she issued a report to him on scrub oak matter, and essentially she's working with engineering to help preserve as much as possible, and what he can't preserve, he has to re-plant at a cost of \$225,000.